AloysiusKurnia/AlesConlangingProject/grammar_engassirni.md

 - Noun declines by case and number.
   Genitive case usually ends with nasal, objective case has longer vowel and usually ends with fricative, and plural is indicated by retracting the vowel.
 - Adjective does not decline to the noun.
-- Verbs are conjugated by tense, that is, past "da-" and future "go-"
+- Verbs are conjugated by tense, but not aspect.

 ## Syntax